clarkbab/robomouse/mice/README.md

 ### Magnetic Mouse

 Favours moves towards the centre of the maze.
-Uses the [State Mixin](mixins/README.md#state-mixin) to track position and heading and location of centre.
+Uses the [State Mixin](mixins/README.md#state-mixin) to track position and heading and measure direction of centre.
 Moves with larger vector components in the direction of centre will be favoured.

 ## Results